armaan1chl/eth-AVAX/README.md

 # eth-intermediate

-# AssertionExample Smart Contract
+# Module1 Smart Contract

 ## Overview

-The AssertionExample smart contract is a simple Solidity contract that demonstrates the use of require, assert, and revert statements to ensure safe and predictable execution of the contract's functions.
+The Module1 smart contract is a simple Solidity contract that demonstrates the use of require, assert, and revert statements to ensure safe and predictable execution of the contract's functions.
 This contract specifically provides a function to perform division with several checks to handle potential errors or undesirable outcomes.